|» Printer friendly version

 As well as building up a database of both Russian and American military electromagnetic weaponry literature, it soon became clear that low frequency electric and magnetic fields from power lines and electrical appliances were also suspect of being able to cause, or at least promote, adverse health effects, especially childhood leukaemia.

 In 1990 ECP amalgamated with other groups to form Scientists for Global Responsibility (SGR), and Alasdair Philips moved most of his non-ionising electromagnetic field work to Powerwatch, although staying a member of SGR.

 Until the summer of 1998 Powerwatch was a membership organisation open to members of the general public.
 Although we had about 600 members, most of them just wanted news and advice and it was not proving possible to find the time and resources to run it properly.
 It was decided to transfer existing membership subscriptions into subscriptions to the ElectroMagnetic Hazard and Therapy Quarterly Newsletter.

-Since then Powerwatch has been an association of skilled people, Directed by Alasdair Philips, maintaining this web site and providing a consultancy service on a commercial basis to businesses and to the general public, and providing technical input to local Councils and Government.
+Since then Powerwatch has been an association of skilled people, maintaining this web site and providing a consultancy service on a commercial basis to businesses and to the general public, and providing technical input to local Councils and Government.

 Alasdair Philips in qualified in both Electrical and Electronic Engineering and in Agricultural Engineering.
 He has equity interests in two small companies (EMFields and Sensory Perspective Ltd) that supply EMF and RF measurement equipment and supplies.
 Since 1986 he has built up a considerable knowledge of biological EMF effects, and is one of the leading 'alternative' voices on the subject in the UK.
 Powerwatch is used as a forum for a small group of knowledgeable engineers and scientists who are concerned about the consequences of irradiated 'blue world' we are creating.